akgnah/fanfou-py/README.rst

    >>> resp = client.users.show()
    >>> data = resp.json()    # Equal: data = json.loads(resp.read().decode('utf8'))

 In this update, you can get a Python object directly by using resp.json().
-Note that the syntactic sugar is only available in style 2.

 More details